What is an echocardiogram?

-An echocardiogram may be performed on an outpatient basis or as part of your stay
+An echocardiogram (Echo) may be done on an outpatient basis or as part of your stay

 in a hospital.
-Procedures may vary depending on your condition and your doctor’s practices.
+Procedures may vary depending on your condition, type of echo, and

 Generally, an echocardiogram follows this process:

-procedure.
-You may wear your glasses, dentures, or hearing aids if you use any of
+You may wear your glasses, dentures, or hearing aids if you use any of these.

-You will be asked to remove clothing from the waist up and will be given a gown to
+You will remove clothing from the waist up and will be given a gown to wear.

-You will lie on a table or bed, positioned on your left side.
-A pillow or wedge may
+You will lie on a table or bed, on your left side.
+A pillow or wedge may be placed

 You will be connected to an ECG monitor that records the electrical activity of the

-heart and monitors the heart during the procedure using small, adhesive electrodes.
+heart and keeps track of the heart during the procedure using small, adhesive electrodes.

 The ECG tracings that record the electrical activity of the heart will be compared

-The room will be darkened so that the images on the echo monitor can be viewed by
+The room will be darkened so that the images on the echo monitor can be seen by the

 The technologist will place warmed gel on your chest and then place the transducer